This One German Gardening Trick Can Save You Water—And Money

 Soil Warmth

 For those living in states where growing time is stretched thin, hugelkulture can have the benefit of providing warmer soil thanks to the decomposition process taking place beneath the garden beds.
-Just like a steaming compost mount, over time a hugelkulture bed will create warmth which can be very beneficial to newly emerging seeds and sprouts.
+Just like a steaming compost mound, over time a hugelkulture bed will create warmth which can be very beneficial to newly emerging seeds and sprouts.

 Growing Space